Mohan2703/Ola-Analytics-Dashboard/README.md

 # Ola-Analytics-Dashboard
-Analyzed the Reason &amp; Trend for Ola's Ride* Cancellation.
+Analyzed the Reason & Trend for Ola's Ride* Cancellation.
+##PROCESS - Cleaned and processed the data from multiple sources, applied SQL queries, visualized the trend using POWER BI
+##RESULTS - Identified the reasons for most of ride cancellation in ola and many more...